thearchitector/Mathematica-MATLAB/README.md

 Needs["ToMatlab`"];
 ```

 to its beginning.
 When you wish to convert an output to MATLAB syntax, simply add `// ToMatlab` to the end of the line.
 In all cases, variable names are preserved if originally symbolic.
+Non-unicode characters, such as greek letters, are converted to their character names.
+For example, `α` will become `alpha`.

-For example, the parametric equation for a circle can be convered to MATLAB syntax.
+A simple use-case might be the conversion of a parametric equation for a circle to MATLAB.

 ```
 r[u_] = {R*Cos[u], R*Sin[u], 0};